It's October, which means Halloween time!

 Dog Skeleton Sweater

 Create a little cozy spookiness for your pup with this adorable skeleton hoodie.
 And bonus – it's so easy to make.
 You'll need a black hoodie or sweater that fits your dog.
 Use a piece of paper to trace the length of your dog's spine and the approximate spot of your pups ribs.
 Then cut skeleton pieces out of white felt and glue them onto the sweatshirt.
 No bones about it, your pup will be best dressed.
-Find the full tutorial here.

 Show off your favorite little bug by putting your pug (or other small dog) in this ladybug costume.
 The best part?
 It doesn't require you to start with any dog clothes.
 The costume can be made entirely out of felt, so it's perfect for anyone who doesn't have too much time to sew a costume.
 First, create a simple harness out of black felt, then cut the wings out of red felt.
 You can create antennae out of elastic, pipe cleaners, and pom-poms.
 Check out the full tutorial here.

 Take your dog back to the Jurassic Period with this adorable dinosaur costume.
 Using a toddler-sized tank top for smaller dogs (larger sizes would be needed for bigger dogs), this design is super easy to make and requires no sewing skills!
 That will make any DIYer roar.
-Check out the full instructions here.

 If you want to go super simple for your DIY doggie costume, but also crazy classic, then the doggie ghost costume is a fa-BOO-lous choice.
 Creating this look is as simple as it comes – all you need is some white fabric that can be draped over your dog and scissors.
 Cut holes for your pups eyes and snout, and you've you've got one spooky dog!